 Angela Failler (Project Co-Leader)

-Dr. Angela Failler is Canada Research Chair in Culture and Public Memory and Associate Professor of Women’s & Gender Studies at the University of Winnipeg (UW).
-She is currently the Director of the SSHRC Partnership Development project Thinking through the Museum: Difficult Knowledge in Public, Director of the Centre for Research in Cultural Studies (CRiCS) and leads the UW’s Cultural Studies Research Group (CSRG).
+Dr. Angela Failler is Canada Research Chair in Culture and Public Memory and Professor of Women’s & Gender Studies at the University of Winnipeg (UW).
+She was the Director of the SSHRC Partnership Development project Thinking through the Museum: Difficult Knowledge in Public (2015-2018), Director of the Centre for Research in Cultural Studies (CRiCS), and leads the UW’s Cultural Studies Research Group (CSRG).
 She leads a major research program focused on public memory of the 1985 Air India bombings.
 Failler teaches in the areas of feminist theory, cultural studies, queer theory, and embodiment and subjectivity.

 Heather Milne (Project Co-Leader)